storyprotocol/my-story-protocol-example/contracts/docs/modules/relationships/RelationshipModule.md

 - Addresses
 - External NFTs
 And combinations of them.
-This allows Story Protocol to track attribution, IP remixes, sublicensing...
 NOTE: This is an alpha version, a more efficient way of storing and verifying relationships will be implemented in the future.

 ### constructor